elasticio/api-docs/source/includes/_recipes.md

 ### Returns

-Returns all recipes in the specified Contract.
+Returns all recipes which are available in the specified Workspace.

 ## Update a recipe